• Home |

 Specs

-Please note that the 223 Remington (223 Rem) and the 5.56x45mm NATO round are often used interchangeably.
-However, there are differences between the two, which you can read about in this article: .223 vs 5.56.
+Please note that 223 Remington (223 Rem) and 5.56x45mm NATO rounds are often used interchangeably.
+However, there are differences between the two.
+You can read about them in this article.

 In short, a 223 Rem can safely be fired from a firearm chambered for 5.56.
 The opposite is not true.